 I won’t lie to you: painting moving figures IS hard to do.
 Somehow you ‘choose’ a certain position, a composition that will work within the painting you want to create.

 Yes, you could take a few snapshots and use these.
 But I can hardly see my phone screen at the beach, and why bother.
-Painting ‘just about enough’ is a natural side effect in chasing movement.
+Painting ‘just enough’ (simplifying) is a natural side effect in chasing movement.
 (Which I very much like to see in painting.)

 Too many details or too much ‘tightness’ is something I don’t like to see in paintings.
 I can recommend people loving this way of portraying figures: just practice With paint.
 It’s a different thing to sketch with a line or with a pencil.
 Just practice a lot, and you’ll get better at it Fast!